rodlie/cyan/docs/README.md

 ## License

-Copyright (c) Ole-André Rodlie.
+Copyright (c) Ole-André Rodlie, FxArena DA.
 All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.